 - Protein contact dermatitis, a rare mixture of contact urticaria and allergic dermatitis, due to a protein component such as peanut or oatmeal.

 Soap is an anionic surfactant.
-Soap is made from fats and oils mixed with alkali, forming glycerine and the sodium salt of the fatty acid.
-The fats required for soap making come from a combination of tallow, grease, fish oils, and/or vegetable oils.
-In ancient times, the alkali came from ashes but today the alkali for soap formed into solid bars is sodium hydroxide.
+Soap is made from fat and oil mixed with an alkali, forming glycerine and the sodium salt of the fatty acid.
+The fats required for soap making come from a combination of tallow, grease, fish oil, or vegetable oil.
+In ancient times, the alkali came from ash but today the alkali for solid bar soap is sodium hydroxide.
 Liquid soaps are made with potassium hydroxide.

 The hardness, lathering ability, and transparency of soap vary according to the combination of ingredients.